4. Penalties¶

 Rationale: The destruction of the Pack occurred as a result of normal gameplay.
 It should not be considered an illegal Pack destruction.

 Keep in Mind: Taking or giving assists are considered parts of normal gameplay.
-If the White Jammer instead pushed White Pivot out of bounds or to the ground, White Jammer should be penalized instead.
+If the White Jammer instead pushed White Pivot Out of Bounds or to the ground, White Jammer should be penalized instead.
 This action is considered a deliberate destruction of the Pack, and the White Jammer should be issued a penalty for Unsporting Conduct (Misconduct).

 4.1.4.
 Multiplayer Blocks¶